 When I’m not in the kitchen cooking (or cleaning up the mess I’ve created!), you can find me:

 - Reading voraciously (everything from must-read bestsellers to nutrition and longevity studies, with novels and autobiographies sprinkled in between)

 - Listening to nutrition, blogging, and self-development podcasts

 - Taking a variety of online courses, including those about health, the U.S. food system, and food security

 - Brushing up on my foreign language skills by watching foreign TV shows

 - Learning about website development, food photography, and so much more to bring you this website!

 The recipes on this site are designed to be delicious, easy, and beginner-friendly.
-Please have a look around the site and try something new today.
+Please have a look around the site and try something new today!

-Please also subscribe to the Plant-Powered Cooking newsletter to receive nutrition tips and new recipes right in your inbox.
+Please also subscribe to the Plant-Powered Cooking newsletter to receive nutrition tips, new recipes, and timely updates right in your inbox.
 I hope to see you back here again soon!